 a.
 This measure captures the rate of students gaining one or more levels on appropriate tests (including, at a minimum, literacy and numeracy) to measure ABE progress.
 Progress is captured based on a student's lowest performing subject pre- and post-tests, and points are earned only when a post-test outcome puts the student at the next ABE level.
 ABE "services are designed for adults who need to improve their reading, writing, and basic math skills in order to obtain a high school diploma or GED and/or transition to postsecondary education and/or the workforce."
-30 b.
+32 b.
 Floor and Target:

 - i.
-For school years 2018-19 and 2019-20, the target is an aspirational 100% and the floor is 20.0%. - ii.
-Beginning with the 2020-21 AE PMF, the target will remain at the aspirational 100%, while the floor will gradually move to the 10th percentile of local or national ABE progress performance (whichever is lower).
+The target is an aspirational 100%.
+For school years 2018-19 and 2019-20, the floor is 20.0%. - ii.
+Beginning with the 2020-21 AE PMF, the target will remain at the aspirational 100%, while the floor will be recalculated every two years to move to the 10th percentile of local or national ABE progress performance (whichever is lower).
 "Local" refers to progress rates from Washington, DC's adult education public charter sector.
 "National" refers to progress rates from the US Department of Education's Office of Career, Technical and Adult Education (OCTAE).
-Percentiles will be calculated using a weighted average of the most recent (and available) three years' worth of data; the lowest 10th percentile between the local and national percentiles will be ultimate floor for this measure.31 a.
-This measure captures the rate of students gaining one or more level on appropriate tests to measure ESL progress.
-Progress is captured based on a
+Percentiles will be calculated using a weighted average of the most recent (and available) three years' worth of data;